Classifying Measurement Incompatibility under Classical Pre- and Post-Processing Operations: introduction

 The significance of measurement incompatibility in various operational tasks calls for its in-depth characterization.
-Towards this direction, a classification of measurement incompatibility with respect to projection onto subspaces has been recently performed \cite{uola21}, also different hierarchy of incompatible measurements has been given based on the number of copies of quantum states required \cite{mathCarmeli}, and the simulability of their statistics produced in the experiments \cite{filippovPra18,egelhaaf_pmBell}.
-In the continuous variable system, the verification of incompatibility using phase-space quasiprobability distributions has been studied in Ref.\cite{cv_incom}.
+Towards this direction, a classification of measurement incompatibility with respect to projection onto subspaces has been recently performed \cite{uola21}, also different hierarchy of incompatible measurements has been given based on the minimum number of copies of quantum states required \cite{mathCarmeli}, and the minimum number of measurements required to simulate them \cite{measuremestSimulability_guerini,prl17_oszmaniec, filippovPra18,egelhaaf_pmBell}.

 In the present work, our objective is to classify measurement incompatibility in an operational approach that does not involve the details of a theory.
 To put it differently, we address how various degrees of incompatibility can be assessed solely by executing basic classical operations on the inputs or outputs of these measurements.
 From an operational perspective, when the concerned measurement devices are black boxes with no control over the internal workings, one can still realize different measurements by performing suitable classical operations to manipulate the statistics of the measurements.
-Here, we employ two such operations: coarse-graining of measurement outcomes (classical post-processing performed on the outcomes of a measurement) and convex-mixing of measurement settings (classical operation performed on the inputs).
+Here, we employ two such operations: coarse-graining of measurement outcomes (classical post-processing performed on the outcomes of a measurement) and convex-mixing of measurement settings (classical pre-processing performed on the inputs).
 One can also consider classical operations performed on both inputs and outputs.
 Similar types of classical operations were also introduced in \cite{haapasaloQip12}, nevertheless, the study of incompatibility under these classical operations was lacking.
 The motivation of this present work is to fill this crucial gap in the literature.

 Coarse-graining of measurement outcomes arises naturally in several instances, for example, in measurements on continuous variable systems \cite{cg_uncertainty}.
 Though the eigen spectra of the observables are infinite-dimensional and continuous, real-world experimental devices are limited by finite precision, leading to the measurement outcomes taking a finite number of discrete values.
 This inaccuracy in the recording of measurement outcomes is manifested in the coarse-graining of measurement outcomes, which is inevitable in practice.
 On the other hand, device imperfection may also lead to the measurement device performing a set of measurements probabilistically, instead of always performing the desired particular measurement.
 In such a case, a convex-mixing of the given set of measurements arises effectively \cite{Ariano_2005}.